Legislative Priorities & Resolutions Process

 Click here to read PSAB's 2023-2024 Legislative Priorities.

-Advocacy is important because it helps you to gain access to programs, funding and education resources that can support your borough.
-Government regulations have a significant impact in your borough.
-That is why it is important for your borough to be involved advocacy efforts and in helping to decide PSAB’s legislative priorities in Harrisburg.
+Advocacy is important because it helps your borough to gain access to programs, funding, and educational resources.
+That's why it's important for your borough to be involved in these efforts and in helping to decide PSAB’s legislative priorities.
 You can do that through the resolutions process that is in place.

 Individual boroughs or County Boroughs Associations (CBAs) can submit a resolution for consideration.
 Prior to the PSAB Annual Conference each year, the PSAB Resolutions and Policy Steering Committee will review submitted resolutions and make recommendations for adoption to the full delegation.